-Sub Principle Requirement Evidence Evaluation of Requirement Against Code (1- not; 2- partial; 3-fully) Further Action Required 1.4 Demonstrating, communicating and embedding the standard operating principles or values through appropriate policies and processes which are reviewed on a regular basis to ensure that they are operating effectively HR notices and policies Social Media Policy & Media Protocol Anti-fraud and Bribery strategy Registers of interests (Councillor and Employee) Complaints policy, procedure & report Unacceptable Actions Policy Codes of Conduct for Members & Employees Council Values Leadership Competencies Management & Leadership Development Programmes 3 2.1 Seeking to establish, monitor and maintain the organisation's ethical standards and performance Minutes of committee meetings Council Standing Orders Audit and Scrutiny Committee chaired by opposition group on Council Scheme of Administration Scheme of Delegated Functions 3 2.2 Underpinning personal behaviour with ethical values and ensuring they permeate all aspects of the organisation's culture and operation Members' Induction Programme Codes of Conduct for Members & Employees Scheme of Delegated Functions Council Values Leadership Competencies 3
+Principle A: Behav ing with integrity, demonstrating strong co mmitment to ethical values, and respecting the rule of law Sub Principle Requirement 1.4 Demonstrating, communicating and embedding the standard operating principles or values through appropriate policies and processes which are reviewed on a regular basis to ensure that they are operating effectively Evidence HR notices and policies Social Media Policy & Media Protocol Anti-Fraud and Bribery strategy: Managing the Risk of Fraud and Corruption - Fraud Response Statement 2019/20 Evaluation of Requirement Against Code (1- not; 2- partial; 3-fully) 3 Further Action Required Marketing campaign to raise awareness about the new complaints handling procedure and processes.
+Delivery of training programme to Registers of interests (Councillor and Employee) New complaints procedure Unacceptable Actions Policy Codes of Conduct for Members & Employees Council Values Leadership Competencies Management & Leadership Development Programmes support efficient complaints handling via the new customer experience management system (GOSS), Responsible Officer: Sarah Jane Hayes and Morag Brown, completion August 2021 2.
+Demonstrating strong commitment to ethical values 2.1 Seeking to establish, monitor and maintain the organisation's ethical standards and performance Minutes of committee meetings Council Standing Orders Audit and Scrutiny Committee chaired by non-Administration councillor Scheme of Administration Scheme of Delegated Functions 3 2.2 Underpinning personal behaviour with ethical values and ensuring they permeate all aspects of the organisation's culture and operation Members' Induction Programme Codes of Conduct for Members & Employees Scheme of Delegated Functions Council Values Leadership Competencies 3